Seminars will be held at the Fields Institute

 We define an action of the cactus group on the set of Bethe vectors

 of the Gaudin magnet chain (for Lie algebra sl_2) and prove that this

 action is isomorphic to the action of cactus group on the tensor product

 of sl_2-crystals.
 We also relate this to the Berenstein-Kirillov group

-of the Gelfand-Tsetlin polytope.
+of piecewise linear transformations of the Gelfand-Tsetlin polytope.

 Some conjectures generalizing our construction will be discussed.

 K-theoretic AGT conjecture

 I will explain the AGT conjecture and its K-theoretic analogue.
 The

 cohomology groups (or K-theory) of instanton moduli spaces over CP^2.

 If have enough time, I will also explain combinatorical conjectures

 on the Whittaker vectors of deformed W-algebras.